johngillett/Capstone/README.md

 To be able to generate graphs summarizing the results of our program, make sure to have JFreeChart installed.
 Directions on installation can be found
 [here](http://www.tutorialspoint.com/jfreechart/jfreechart_installation.htm).
 If you are using Eclipse to compile and run code, make sure to add the jars to the buildpath of the project as well.

-###Using Our Project
-#####Running the program
+###Running the program
 The main method is located in Driver, so most aspects of the project can be manipulated from there.
-The *PrintOutDataInfo* method has many useful helper methods called within it.
-Commenting/uncommenting these methods is an easy way to modify what results are outputted.
+There are many helper methods that output data that can be commented/uncommented as necessary.

-#####Data Files & Format
+###Data Files & Format
 We were given Fall 2015 course and student data through Excel spreadsheets.
 In the process of data cleansing, we created csv text files that contained the pertinent information for our program.
 Some custom modifications were necessary to deal with data discrepancies, which must be kept in mind if our program is to be applied to future semesters.

 The following files are the input data files our data reads.
 To run our project with an updated set of courses and students, you would need to replace them with their respective updated information: